dequelabs/axe-core-gems/README.md

 # axe-core-gems

-This repository contains 6 pacakges/ gems, which can be used for automated accesibility testing powered by [axe core][axe-core].
+This repository contains 6 packages/ gems, which can be used for automated accessibility testing powered by [axe core][axe-core].

 The gems are as below:
 - [`axe-core-api`](./packages/axe-core-api/README.md)